nobabar/Multilineage-RAPToR/README.md

 # Data

-For this analysis we worked with a single-cell C.elegans dataset [(Packer et al. 2019)]{https://www.science.org/doi/10.1126/science.aax1971}.
+For this analysis we worked with a single-cell C.elegans dataset [Packer et al. (2019)]{https://www.science.org/doi/10.1126/science.aax1971}.
 The data is accessible on [GEO: GSE126954]{https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE126954}.
 The data is also accessible via the VisCello R package (Zhu, Murray, Tan, and Kim 2019) and the expression matrix is directly downloadable from their GitHub repository [here]{https://media.githubusercontent.com/media/qinzhu/VisCello.celegans/master/inst/app/data/eset.rds}.

 # Usage

 The whole analysis can be found in the `neurons_analysis.R` file as well as the `neurons_analysis.Rms` notebook, compiled with knitr into the `neurons_analysis.html` file.

 Several figures were generated in the `fig` folder.

+A complete analysis of another dataset is also accessible in the `multit_traj.R` file.
+In this one we analysed a single-cell profiling data by [Hashimshony et al. (2015)]{https://www.nature.com/articles/nature13996}.
+The data is accessible on [GEO: GSE50548]{https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50548}.

+Finaly, a slingshot demonstration can be found in the `slingshot_analysis.R` file.